sot/agasc/docs/catalog-description.rst

 ================================================
-THE AXAF Guide and Acquisition Star Catalog V1.7
+THE AXAF Guide and Acquisition Star Catalog V1.8
 ================================================

 An all-sky astrometric and photometric catalog prepared for the operation of Chandra
-(formerly AXAF). version 1.7 September 2018
+(formerly AXAF). version 1.8 July 2024

 Introduction
 ============